teampears/studious-adventure/Report/report-draft.md

 ## Minimum Viable Product Selection
 <!-- TODO -->
+The website we produced is an MVP (Minimum Viable Product) because it has been developed with sufficeint features to satisfy our early users.
+Yet the final, full featured product to be produced after crucial feedback from the target audience/users which will help making the product even better in the next developemnt cycle.

 ## Summary of Prototyping Activities
 The use double diamond model encouraged the team to ensure that the right problem was solved through the process of diverging and exploring multiple alternatives then converging on a solution.